ncsu-geoforall-lab/open-science-course/topics/paper.rst

 Assignment
 ----------

-Try to reproduce the following paper:
+Try to reproduce figures from the following paper:

 * https://doi.org/10.1186/s40965-017-0021-8